aeturrell/coding-for-economists/README.md

 - check for large added files
 - strip outputs from notebooks
-- apply the [black](https://black.readthedocs.io/en/stable/) code formatter to .py and .ipnb scripts
+- apply the Ruff code formatter to .py and .ipynb scripts
+- sort imports

-If **black-nb** finds a pre-commit error that is difficult to diagnose, a tip is to convert it to a regular script to find the problem, using, for example,
+If there's a pre-commit error that is difficult to diagnose, a tip is to convert it to a regular script to find the problem, using, for example,

 ```bash
 jupytext --to py data-intro.ipynb